 Anyone then, who knows the right thing to do and fails to do it, commits sin (James 4:17).

 The word of the Lord came to me:‘...Ah, you shepherds of Israel who have been feeding yourselves!
 Should not shepherds feed the sheep?...You have not strengthened the weak, you have not healed the sick, you have not bound up the injured...Therefore, you shepherds, hear the word of the Lord: As I live…because my sheep have become a prey, and my sheep have become food for all the wild animals...I am against the shepherds, and I will demand my sheep at their hand, and put a stop to their feeding the sheep; no longer shall the shepherds feed themselves.
 I will rescue my sheep from their mouths, so that they may not be food for them.
 For thus says the Lord God: I myself will search for my sheep, and will seek them out.
-(Ezekiel 34:1-11).
+(Ezeki34:1-11).

 The Bible guides and informs the church as it seeks to understand sexual abuse by a church leader or caregiver.
 The prophet Ezekiel is adamant that God opposes leaders who fail to strengthen and nourish those under their care, but instead prey on them to meet their own needs: